docling-project/docling-eval/README.md

 |      0.9  |      0.95 |       7.44 |     71.66 |       28.34 |      73 |
 |      0.95 |      1    |      20.9  |     79.1  |       20.9  |     205 |

+The above quantiles have been also visualized as a histogram plot in: `benchmarks/omnidocbench-dataset/layout/evaluation_OmniDocBench_reading_order.png`

 Additionally, images with the actual reading order visualizations are placed in: `/benchmarks/omnidocbench-dataset/layout/reading_order_viz`
 </details>